-Because credit unions are cooperatives, they’ve developed a network of other credit unions where you can do business, called Shared Service Centers.
-This means that, not only can you do business at any Robins Financial branch location, you also have access to branches & ATMs across the country that you can use to conduct business.
+Because credit unions are cooperatives, we’re part of a network of other credit unions where you can do business, called Shared Service Centers.
+This means that not only can you do business at any Robins Financial branch location, but you also have access to branches & ATMs across the country that you can use to conduct business.
 Use our location search to find a branch or ATM closest to you.

 What about the community?

-In addition to our profits going to lower the cost of financial services and products for our members, there are other important ways credit unions serve their communities.
-For instance, they look to encourage the local growth and health of small businesses and support entrepreneurs within the community.
-At Robins Financial, we also sponsor dozens of community events and donate to local Georgia organizations who serve our community.
-These are organizations who build homes for the poor, research cancer cures, take care of kids in need, support our local veterans, and provide many other vital contributions.
+In addition to our earnings going to lower the cost of financial services and products for our members, there are other important ways credit unions serve their communities.
+For instance, credit unions look to encourage the local growth and health of small businesses and support entrepreneurs within the community.
+At Robins Financial, we sponsor dozens of community events and donate to local Georgia organizations serving our community.
+These are organizations that build homes for the poor, research cancer cures, take care of kids in need, support our local veterans, and provide many other vital contributions.
 We also fund scholarships to help the brightest minds in our community further their education.
 That’s the kind of community involvement that makes our members proud to be part of a credit union.

 So why join?

-It’s the peace of mind from knowing that your money is not only going further because of the more affordable products and services the credit union can offer, but also that profits are staying in the community and helping it thrive.
+It’s the peace of mind from knowing that your money is not only going further because of the more affordable products and services the credit union can offer, but also that your money is staying in the community and helping it thrive.
 So make the switch today!
 Become a Robins Financial Credit Union member today with our online account application.